 So, for yourself you must experience 10 of the most spectacular ancient temples in Gujarat and there you have it.
 You will be transported back in time by these architectural and artistic masterpieces with intricate stone carvings, massive entrance gates and towering spires that reach up to the sky.

 The craftsmanship and devotion on display will mesmerize you, whether you start at the Sun Temple in the north or work your way down to Rani Ki Vav stepwell’s intricate carvings.
 Pack your camera and sense of adventure – you’re bound to work up an appetite for Gujarati cuisine after gazing at these stunning holy sites!
-For a glimpse into the rich history and culture of this state through its ancient temples, start planning your trip and book your Gujarat Tour Packages today.
+For a glimpse into the rich history and culture of this state through its ancient temples in Gujarat, start planning your trip and book your Gujarat Tour Packages today.
 Await your visit, these sacred sanctuaries do.